YongjieLin1998/CORAL/README.md

 The original codes and example datasets of the [initial manuscript](https://www.biorxiv.org/content/10.1101/2025.08.21.671653v1.full) are available in this [Google Drive folder](https://drive.google.com/drive/folders/1-cNiSKZFyVSs9Mndq87AcRXfaGweLesj?usp=sharing).

 We noted that the original codes can be much slower than the current version.

+---

+### Development Tools

+This project leverages modern development tools to ensure code quality and consistency.
+Generative AI (such as GitHub Copilot) is used as an assistant for tasks including:

+* **Code Formatting**: Ensuring a consistent style across the codebase.
+* **Comment Generation**: Improving code readability and documentation.
+* **Proofreading**: Refining documentation and text within the project.

+All critical logic and architectural decisions are developer-led and reviewed.